tobyweston/blog/source/_posts/2016-01-06-disable-led-for-edimax.md

 ## Compile the Driver

 The dependencies should all be available now, so you're ready to compile the driver.
-Compile from the location of driver source (probably `linux/drivers/net/wireless/rtl8192cu`).
+Compile from the location of driver source (probably `linux/drivers/net/wireless/rtl8192cu` or `linux/drivers/net/wireless/realtek/rtl8192cu`).

-    $ cd linux/drivers/net/wireless/rtl8192cu
+    $ cd linux/drivers/net/wireless/realtek/rtl8192cu
     $ make ARCH=arm

+Again, use the `-j4` flag if you're on a big boy Pi.

 ## Test & Install the Driver